ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 ## DefaultStore setting

 You can set a default store for every new order created in the Client Center.
+This is a prerequisite when you want to see the actual product availability when adding quantities of a product to the order.

 To do so, enter the following **value** in the Settings field: